dsodol/claude_c_sharp_stuff/cc_win_plugin_spec_v1.md

 3. ALWAYS use the tools above for file and process operations
 4. Working directory for run_process is always the project root
 5. All file paths must be within the project directory
+6. Do NOT use these tools when working inside the cc_win_plugin project itself

 ## Examples